LogicIsPlantingBomb/RideOn-Cabio--backend/README.md

-# uber

-## Backend API Documentation
+# Uber Backend API Documentation

-This repository contains a backend system for user authentication and profile management, built using Node.js, Express, and MongoDB.
+This repository contains a backend system for user and captain authentication and profile management, built using Node.js, Express, and MongoDB.

 ## Features
-- User registration
+- User and Captain registration
-- User login
+- User and Captain login
 - Profile management
 - Secure password hashing
 - Token-based authentication
-- User logout
+- Logout functionality

 ## Installation
 1. Clone the repository: